nibezo/telegram-style/README.md

-# telegram-style
+# telegram-style 📨
-Make a nice screenshot of any public telegram post easily.
+Make a nice screenshot of any public telegram post easily!